lucapette/lucapette.github.com/_drafts/some-notes-about-one-to-ones.markdown

 Keeping those two points in mind I think there are a lot of questions to reply about one to ones.
 The frequency, the outcomes, how to plan them.
-Before I get to those points there's one thing to say which I think is the most important aspects about one to ones.
+Before I get to those points there's one thing to say which I think is the most important aspect about one to ones.
 Those meetings are not for you, the manager.
 They are very powerful tools as long as the people you're having one to ones with use the meeting for their own needs.
 This is absolutely crucial, the rest of the discussion makes no sense at all otherwise.